stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 You can resolve the problem by creating a new pool in which PGs are allowed to have OSDs residing on the same host with::

-     ceph osd erasure-code-profile set myprofile crush-failure-domain=osd
+     stone osd erasure-code-profile set myprofile crush-failure-domain=osd
-     ceph osd pool create erasurepool erasure myprofile
+     stone osd pool create erasurepool erasure myprofile

 CRUSH gives up too soon
 -----------------------

-If the Ceph cluster has just enough OSDs to map the PG (for instance a cluster with a total of 9 OSDs and an erasure coded pool that requires 9 OSDs per PG), it is possible that CRUSH gives up before finding a mapping.
+If the Stone cluster has just enough OSDs to map the PG (for instance a cluster with a total of 9 OSDs and an erasure coded pool that requires 9 OSDs per PG), it is possible that CRUSH gives up before finding a mapping.
 It can be resolved by: